dlesbre/mlpp/README.md

   def overwrites old commands and blocks irreversibly.
   All defs are global, including those coming from sub-blocks and included files.

+  The text in a def is effectively rendered twice:
+  - the text is rendered once at definition (due to nesting)
-  defs can use nesting and recursive calls using command like call, begin and end.
+  - when the new command is called argument substitution takes place first and the text is re-rendered before printing defs can use nesting and recursive calls using command like call, begin and end.

     {% def name john %}